elavarasi-dinesh/Healthcare-Data-Analysis-with-python/README.md

 It helps researchers understand patterns, test simple hypotheses, and make predictions by identifying if variables move together (positive), in opposite directions (negative), or have no clear link, differentiating correlation from causation.
 ## Multivariate analysis
 Multivariate analysis (MVA) is a set of statistical methods for analyzing data with multiple variables simultaneously, revealing complex patterns, correlations, and relationships that single-variable (univariate) or two-variable (bivariate) analyses miss, helping to understand how factors interact in real-world scenarios like marketing, science, or finance for better predictions and decisions.

+## Feedback & Review
+This project is open for public review.

+I would appreciate feedback on:
+- Data preprocessing and EDA approach
+- Insight quality and relevance to healthcare
+- Visualisation effectiveness
+- Code readability and documentation

+Please feel free to raise an issue or share suggestions.